 How is Taco Bell Territory Granted to Franchises

-The Franchise Agreement does not give franchisees any territorial protection or exclusivity, though the franchisor may provide such rights on a temporary basis in different transactions or by the policy.
+The Franchise Agreement does not give franchisees any territorial protection or exclusivity, though the franchisor may provide such rights temporarily in different transactions or by the policy.
 The franchisee’s rights provided under the Franchise Agreement are non-exclusive and fail to include the right to prohibit any other use of trademarks or the system by any person or entity, irrespective of how close they are or will be to the unit.

 What is Taco Bell Franchise Term of Agreement and Renewal?